dstoppacher/dstoppacher.github.io/_posts/2021-02-22-A-testrun-on-merger-trees-part-3.md

 This is the continuation of the post from <a href="https://dstoppacher.github.io/A-testrun-on-merger-trees/">2021-01-21</a>.
 The following questions are still open will be discussed in this post.
+Our main goal is to investigate wether the descendent information 'DescID' in the ROCKSTAR standard output can be used to correctlyc track the halo on the main progenitor tree.

 <figure>